koddsson/new-chai-docs/pages/api/plugins.md

 Returns the name of a function.
 When a non-function instance is passed, returns `null`.
 This also includes a polyfill function if `aFunc.name` is not defined.

-### .getFuncName(constructorFn)

-- @param { Function } funct

-Returns the name of a function.
-When a non-function instance is passed, returns `null`.
-This also includes a polyfill function if `aFunc.name` is not defined.

 ### .hasProperty(object, name)

 - @param { Object } object